 Storage Space

-Your website files take up space on your website’s server, just like your personal files take up space on your home computer.
+Your website files occupy space on your website’s server, just like your files on your home computer.

-If your website has hundreds of pages and lots of images, it will need much more storage space than a website with just a few pages and images.
+If your website has hundreds of pages and many images, it will need much more storage space than a website with just a few pages and images.

-Bluehost offers 50 GB of storage space on their cheapest plan and GoDaddy offers 100 GB.
+Bluehost offers 10 GB of SSD storage space on their cheapest plan, and GoDaddy offers 10 GB of NVMe storage.

 Winner: GoDaddy